jcorioland/jcorioland.github.io/_posts/2020-05-12-terraform-implicit-explicit-dependencies-between-resources.markdown

 }
 ```

-> Note: This is an extract of the sub-module that deploys a virtual machine, link it to the existing virtual network and to the application security group.
+> Note: This is an extract of the module that deploys a virtual machine, link it to the existing virtual network and to the application security group.
 It is not a working code sample as I have removed all parts/properties that are not related to NIC, VNET/Subnet and VMs, for readibility.

 ## Implicit vs Explicit dependencies in Terraform